World AIDS Day

 RED RUN FUN RUN

-Join us for a 5km fun run along the curves of the Brisbane River around New Farm Park on Saturday 26thNovember.
+Join us for a 5km fun run along at any of the following parkrun groups on Saturday 1 December :

 The RED Run is FREE and open to everyone, runners and non-runners, children and even your furry friends.
-All participants are invited to dress in RED (the redder the better), with a prize for best dressed.
-All funds raised on the day will be donated to THE HOPE Fund which provides support to people living with HIV (PLHIV) in Queensland who are in need.
+All participants are invited to dress in RED (the redder the better).

 WORLD AIDS DAY CANDLELIGHT VIGIL

 An intrinsic part of World AIDS Day activities is the Candlelight Vigil.
-Held at 7:00 pm on Thursday 1 December at Reddacliff Place, 266 George Street, Brisbane, this important event is an opportunity for us to stop and remember all those we have loved and lost since the beginning of the HIV/AIDS epidemic.
+Held from 6.45pm on Saturday, 1 December at Queen Street Mall Stage (outside Myer), this important event is an opportunity for us to stop and remember all those we have loved and lost since the beginning of the HIV/AIDS epidemic.

 This event is open to all – admission is free and bookings are not required.